-Upper airway obstruction refers to an anatomic narrowing or occlusion resulting in a decreased ability to move air (ventilate).
+Upper airway obstruction refers to an anatomic narrowing or occlusion, resulting in a decreased ability to move air (ventilate).
 Upper airway obstruction may be acute or chronic.
 Upper airway obstruction may also be partial or complete, with complete obstruction indicating a total inability to get air in or out of the lungs.
-Often partial and complete acute causes of airway obstruction require emergency intervention or they may be fatal.
-This is because acute obstruction causes a decreased ability to ventilate which can be fatal in a matter of minutes.
+Often partial and complete acute causes of airway obstruction require emergency intervention, or they may be fatal.
+This is because acute obstruction causes a decreased ability to ventilate, which can be fatal in a matter of minutes.
 Chronic airway obstruction may produce a cardiopulmonary compromise that may eventually also lead to morbidity or death.
 The upper airway may be acutely or chronically obstructed by nasal and oral pharyngeal pathology.
 The anatomical area where the resistance to air is highest is the nasal valve, and even mild deviation in this area can lead to significant upper airway obstruction.

 In cases of acute obstruction of the airway, a history of the events leading to the obstruction may be critical to deciding the intervention necessary to alleviate the potentially life-threatening symptoms.
-Often, secondary to the obstruction, the patient may be unable to give this history and health care providers may have to rely on family or bystanders for pertinent history.
+Often, secondary to the obstruction, the patient may be unable to give this history, and health care providers may have to rely on family or bystanders for pertinent history.
 Making a diagnosis of airway obstruction requires a thorough exam of the head and neck.
-Patients with acute obstruction, such as foreign body ingestion, trauma, or anaphylaxis provide an acute challenge to the healthcare provider because these often require a rapid diagnosis and intervention.
+Patients with acute obstruction, such as foreign body ingestion, trauma, or anaphylaxis, provide an acute challenge to the healthcare provider because these often require rapid diagnosis and intervention.
 These patients often present with acute distress, altered mentation, and other signs of inability to move air.
-Patients may also present obtunded or in cardiopulmonary arrest.
+Patients may also present in an obtunded state or cardiopulmonary arrest.
 The physical exam should be focused on finding correctable sources of obstruction, especially in patients in acute distress.
-Nasal passages should be inspected, as well as, the oropharynx.
+Nasal passages should be inspected, as well as the oropharynx.
 The neck should be examined entirely for pathology that may be causing external compression on airway structures.
 Patients with obstructive sleep apnea may present with obesity and a wide and short neck.
 Often the tongue may be large, and the mandible may be small.
 Adjuncts to the physical exam include nasal speculum with a light source, rigid or flexible endoscopy, and direct laryngoscopy.

-The immediate goal in the patient with airway obstruction is relieving the obstruction, so air exchange (oxygenation and ventilation) can proceed.
-In an acute obstruction of the airway, this may be of critical importance because left uncorrected obstruction is often fatal in a matter of minutes.
+The immediate goal in the management of patients with airway obstruction is relieving the obstruction, so air exchange (oxygenation and ventilation) can proceed.
+In an acute obstruction of the airway, this may be critical because if left uncorrected, obstruction is often fatal in a matter of minutes.
 Correction of airway obstruction may be achieved by correcting the underlying pathology, but also may require intervention that alleviates the obstruction without correcting the underlying pathology, especially in urgent cases.
-When preparing to treat a patient with potential acute airway obstruction all anticipated equipment and personnel should be available as soon as possible.
+When preparing to treat a patient with potential acute airway obstruction, all anticipated equipment and personnel should be available as soon as possible.
 This includes airway supplies for nasotracheal and endotracheal intubation, as well as, surgical airway equipment.
 Experts in airway management should be sought out as available.
 These may include anesthesia providers, emergency medicine providers, respiratory therapists, and critical care providers.
 Surgical consultation for possible surgical airway should be considered before the need for surgical airway arises.
 Additional equipment that might be of benefit in a difficult airway situation such as a bronchoscope should also be obtained as soon as possible.
-Supplemental oxygen should be provided to the patient and attempts to reposition the patient such as a chin lift and jaw thrust maneuver should be undertaken.
+Supplemental oxygen should be provided to the patient and attempts to reposition the patient, such as a chin lift and jaw thrust maneuver, should be undertaken.
 Cervical spine precautions should be observed in patients believed to be involved in trauma leading to their airway compromise.
 Immediate and definitive relief of obstruction may include removal of foreign body, nasotracheal intubation, endotracheal intubation, tracheostomy, or cricothyroidotomy.
 Additional procedures such as jet insufflation may provide temporary relief.
 Efforts to treat the underlying cause of the obstruction should also be considered.
 In cases of infectious etiology, these should be treated with appropriate antibiotics and surgical drainage when indicated.
-In the case of obstructing masses, these may be worked up after the airway is secured and proper surgical consultation should be obtained.
+In the case of obstructing masses, these may be worked up after the airway is secured, and proper surgical consultation should be obtained.
 In more chronic causes such as obstructive sleep apnea, diagnostic studies should be performed, and patients may require intervention while sleeping and possible surgery.

 |||Aghasafari P,George U,Pidaparti R, A review of inflammatory mechanism in airway diseases.
 Inflammation research : official journal of the European Histamine Research Society ... [et al.].
 2018 Oct 10 [PubMed PMID: 30306206]|